 Distinguishing Features of this opportunity are…

 The work involves responsibility for the planning, administration and performance of public health engineering duties concerned with the execution of one or more phases of the environmental health program.
 The work entails advising public officials or individuals on problems requiring professional public health engineering expertise, including measures for improvement and compliance with legal requirements, assisting in the promotion of public health through application of environmental health practices, assisting in the enforcement of the provisions of local and State health matters and investigations of related conditions and problems.
-The work is performed under general supervision of a Public Health Director with leeway allowed for exercise of independent judgment in carrying out details of the work.
+The work is performed under general supervision of the Commissioner of Health or the Director of Environmental Health with leeway allowed for exercise of independent judgment in carrying out details of the work.
 Supervision is exercised over the work of subordinate technical and professional employees.
 Does related work as required.

 Typical illustrative* work activities will include, but are not limited to…

-– Provides oversight of the operation of the Environmental Health Division by monitoring the activities of and providing technical assistance to Public Health Sanitarians and Technicians relative to a variety laws, rules and codes.
+• Provides oversight of the operation of the Environmental Health Division by monitoring the activities of and providing technical assistance to Public Health Specialists and Technicians relative to a variety laws, rules and codes.

 *Typical Work Activities are intended only as illustrations of possible types of work that might be appropriately assigned to an incumbent of this title.
 Work activities that do not appear above are not excluded as appropriate work assignments, as long as they can be reasonably understood to be within the logical limits of the job.